Jingyue-Wu/maze-solver/README.md

 - A canonical path contains only `F`, `R` and `L` symbols
 - A factorized path squashes together similar instructions (i.e., `FFF` = `3F`, `LL` = `2L`).
 - Spaces are ignored in the instruction sequence (only for readability: `FFLFF` = `FF L FF`)
-- The program takes as input a maze and print the path on the standard output.
-    - For this assignment, the path does not have to be the shortest one.
-- The program can take a path as input and verify if it's a legit one.

 ## How to run this software?

-To build the program, simply package it with Maven:
+Package with Maven:

 ```
 mosser@azrael A1-Template % mvn -q clean package
 ```

-### Provided version (starter code)

-The starter code assumes the maze file name is the first argument.
+Assumes the maze file name is the first argument.

 ```
 mosser@azrael A1-Template % java -jar target/mazerunner.jar ./examples/small.maz.txt